45+ TypeScript Generics Interview Questions 2025: Constraints, Utility Types & Patterns

 // This fails at compile time:

-A pattern I find more readable is to name the constraint:
+A pattern that makes code more self-documenting is to name the constraint in an interface:

 interface HasLength {